dominicfollett/silhouette-gen/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 If you would like to contribute please follow these steps:

 1. Fork the repository
 2. Create a new branch